kometenstaub/copy-publish-url/README.md

 This plugin adds a command which lets you copy the URL of a note for your Obsidian Publish site.

+Optionally, as of v0.2.0, you can also enable a file menu entry.
+Thank you to [@Mara-Li](https://github.com/Mara-Li) for the contribution.

 It doesn't copy the URL if the `publish` flag is set to `false`.

 ## Configuration